Book your sessions now!

 Disclaimer: Kellie Henkel in utilizing Making Math Real® (MMR®) methods, is in no way affiliated with, a member of, or employed by the Making Math Real Institute (MMRI), and does not represent or reflect MMR® or David Berg in any way whatsoever.
 Neither the MMRI nor David Berg has certified or licensed Kellie Henkel.
 MMR® is a clinical methodology, not a program or a curriculum, and neither the MMRI nor David Berg monitors, endorses, or accounts for the quality of services provided by Kellie Henkel.

 Our written language is not based on phonics.
-"Sounding words out" will not get you very far.
+Our language is stress timed.
+"Sounding words out" will only get you so far.
 After you follow the false phonics rules, you are left with a bunch of "rule breakers" called "sight words."
 There is no such thing as a "sight word."
 That is phonics way of telling you that phonics is a flawed system for the English Language.
 Why else do you think our literacy rates are so poor and our kids can't spell?

 Our written language needs to be studied through orthographic linguistics, studying 3 elements together: etymology, morphology and phonology.
 Etymology is where the word comes from (Greek, Latin, Old English).
 Etymology has a big part in how we spell words.
 Morphology includes bound and free bases in addition to affixes.
 Phonology can only be studied in a word, not in isolation.
 The phonology within a word family can change.
 Notice how the phonology of the <t> changes across the <act> word family: action, actual, acting, reaction, actor.
 Some letters say nothing at all like the <w> in <two> or <g> in <sign> or <i> in <family> or the <ugh> in <daughter>.
 There are good reasons why these words are spelled with silent letters.
 Studying these words using SWI will reveal the reason why we spell words the way we do and it is actually really beautiful.